The Lord of the Rings: The Battle for Middle-earth: Gameplay

 Most normal units have purchasable upgrades and may also have abilities such as changing formation, changing weapons, combining with other squad types, Ranger stealth and orc cannibalism.
 Heroes are unique, far more potent units (and Hobbits and Gollum) that lack upgrades but do have multiple, elaborate abilities, and can be purchased back if killed.
 Most hero abilities require certain experience levels.
 Good has the advantage in the quantity and quality of heroes; Gandalf at the peak of his strength is an anti-army device.
 Buildings also gain experience and may become able to build new units, research new upgrades, or bestow better passive bonuses such as a reduction in cavalry build costs.

 The player's special powers are purchased from a small tree.
 They can be utilitarian (Vision of the Palantír, reveals an area), supportive (Healing), or able to call in temporary units (Summon Eagles, Summon Balrog).
 They are usable indefinitely once acquired, with recharge times but no cost.
 Both factions on a side share the same powers, and the tree is much larger (and slower to climb) in campaign mode than it is in skirmishes.
 Good has some powers that boost the ability of a single hero (Power of the Istari, Andúril).
 Evil receives aid in resource harvesting (Industry, Fuel the Fires).

 The Heroes for Gondor are Pippin, Faramir, Boromir, and Gandalf.
-Rohan's heroes are Merry, Eowyn, Eomer, Theoden, Gimli, Legolas, Aragorn, and Treebeard (he is bought at an Entmoot).
+Rohan's heroes are Merry, Éowyn, Éomer, Théoden, Gimli, Legolas, Aragorn, and Treebeard (he is bought at an Entmoot).
 Isengard's heroes are Lurtz and Saruman.

-Mordor's heroes are Gollum, two Nazgûl-riding Ringwraiths, and the Nazgûl-riding Witch King of Angmar.
+Mordor's heroes are Gollum, two Fell Beast-riding Ringwraiths (Nazgûl), and the Fell Beast-riding Witch-king of Angmar.
 Frodo, Sam and Shelob are playable at various stages of the good and evil campaigns, but cannot be used in skirmish battles.